Rokkenrolli/pokehub/README.md

 ## Welcome to Pokehub.

-To view a hosted version [Pokehub](https://pokehub-silk.vercel.app/).
+To view a hosted version, visit [Pokehub](https://pokehub-silk.vercel.app/).
 To run the project locally, see below.